fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 `ServiceAccount` to identify in the cache key besides the implicit ones associated with the controller.
 In this case, including only the cloud provider name in the cache key is enough.

-The provider audience used for issuing the `ServiceAccount` token is included in the cache key because it may depend on the `ServiceAccount` annotations.
-For example, in AWS if an IAM Role ARN is not specified we assume that users are attempting to use EKS Pod Identity instead of IAM Roles for Service Accounts.
-Each feature has its own audience string and its own way of issuing tokens, so the audience string must be included in the cache key.

 In multi-tenant workload identity, the reason for including both the `ServiceAccount` and the identity in the cache key is to establish the fact that the `ServiceAccount`